Wednesday, January 29th, 2020

 “We have to keep fighting for our competitiveness,” Altmaier told an annual energy summit of government and industry leaders hosted by newspaper Handelsblatt.
 Germany’s efforts to wean itself off nuclear energy and coal could be an export model going forward, he said.

-“Climate protection and competitiveness are […]
+“Climate protection and competitiveness are not a […]

 No Comments